 1. You probably have other apps in play — and if you did as good a job on them as we know you did, then there’s plenty more opportunities for you to still make it in somewhere great.
 Today will feel crappy, but the game is absolutely not over for you.

 If you get cut loose from Harvard today, please remember: The Round 1 cycle has only just begun!!
-We’re still at the very beginning of the interview-invite stage.
-Most schools have not been releasing any invites yet, though they will start to hit from here, and hopefully you’ll be receiving some!
+We’re still at the very beginning.
+Most schools have not been releasing any interview invites yet, though they will start to hit from here, and hopefully you’ll be receiving some!
 We’ve heard reports of early invites from schools like Ross, and of course Columbia has been issuing them for months due to how the do a rolling cycle there, and other schools like Yale, and of course Darden, Duke, and Tuck with their early-interview windows, and if you’ve submitted to Kellogg…. so lots of interviewing may be happening already.
 However, for most of the schools that do invite-only interviews, those have only just started, and those are the most nerve-wracking of all, because all you can do is sit in your powerlessness and wait.

 What if you get Further Consideration’d at Harvard?